Animation-composition - Property CSS

 Simulator.

-property, and set to be the opposite of each other: the first one rotates
+Two animations have been set to the rotate property, and set to be the opposite of each other: the first one rotates

 from 0 degrees to 90 degrees, and the second starts from 90 degrees to go to 0 degrees.

-These two animations are applied with identical durations and easing functions on the first block: we can see that the add
+These two animations are applied with identical durations and easing functions on the first block: we can see that the add values

-property result in a zero resulting animation.
+and accumulate for the animation-composition property result in a zero resulting animation.
 On the other hand, if the durations or

 easing functions are different, the result is a rather complex movement.

-Browsers compatibility with animation-composition
+Browsers compatibility with animation-composition.

-animation-composition
+animation-composition property.support

 Browsers on computers :